 Step Four: Confirm Your Reunion Plans

 If your class or group from any faculty or school is celebrating one of these milestone anniversaries, a Reunions Officer can work with you to incorporate special programming into your own overall reunion plans.

 Emails are the most environmentally friendly and cost-effective way to promote your class reunion.
 Queen’s maintains a database of contact information for alumni and can email your class on your behalf.
 Contact your staff partner for templates.

 In some instances, the Reunions Team will help organize one piece of traditional mailing to any classmates who do not have an email address.
 Contact your staff partner for more information.

 Many classes choose to use Facebook Groups and simple websites to keep members aware of their activities.
 A Facebook Group or website is a great place to share key information on event dates, details, and costs.
 You can also post reminders for RSVP deadlines and contact information for the Reunion Coordinator and provide updates on the group's philanthropic activity with a link to donating online.
 Having an online presence increases your average attendance.

-We encourage you to set up a hashtag for your event and share it with our Alumni Social Media Coordinator.
-Please consider using the more inclusive hashtag of #queensufamily to reach our worldwide alumni network.
+We encourage you to set up a hashtag for your event and share it with the Alumni Social Media Coordinator.